VarunWayakole/Food_and_Beverage_Industry_Insights/README.md

 - Recommendations

 # Project Overview
-This project involves a detailed market analysis for CodeX, a German beverage company looking to expand its energy drink market in India.
-The analysis is based on a survey conducted across 10 Indian cities, targeting different demographics to gather insights on consumer preferences, market potential, and marketing strategies.
+<p align="justify">This project involves a detailed market analysis for CodeX, a German beverage company looking to expand its energy drink market in India.
+The analysis is based on a survey conducted across 10 Indian cities, targeting different demographics to gather insights on consumer preferences, market potential, and marketing strategies.</p>

 # Objectives
 To understand consumer preferences regarding energy drinks.